-i.
-Dental, medical and therapy appointments - Students who need to leave school for the purpose of obtaining professional health care, dental care or therapy service rendered by licensed practitioners shall submit a note from the parent and/or an appointment card from the doctor/dentist/therapist to the school office prior to the appointment.
+- Court appearance. - Dental, medical, and therapy appointments Students who need to leave school for the purpose of obtaining professional health care, dental care, or therapy service rendered by licensed practitioners shall submit a note from the parent and/or an appointment card from the doctor/dentist/therapist to the school office prior to the appointment.
 Students/parents/guardians are asked to schedule medical appointments after school as much as possible.
-The student must obtain written proof from the doctor/dentist that he/she appeared at the appointment, which must be returned to the Attendance Office upon the student's return to school, or the absence from school will be considered UNEXCUSED.
-Students must come to school prior and return to school after their scheduled appointment.
-Leaving unreasonably early or returning unreasonably late from these appointments will be considered unexcused absences from school.

-j.
-Weather emergency - If the Superintendent orders the schools closed, parents are not required to send a written excuse for their child's absence on that day.
+The student must obtain written proof from the doctor/dentist that he/she appeared at the appointment, which must be returned to the Attendance Office upon the student's return to school, or the absence from school will be considered unexcused.
+Students must come to school prior to and return to school after their scheduled appointment.
+Leaving unreasonably early or returning unreasonably late from these appointments will be considered unexcused absences from school. - Weather emergency If the Superintendent orders the schools closed, parents are not required to send a written excuse for their child's absence on that day.
 If the Superintendent makes a public announcement that parents may use their discretion whether to send their child to school, parents/guardians may make the determination whether to have their child attend school.
 If the child misses school on an official "parent/guardian discretion day," the parent/guardian must send a written excuse regarding that weather-related absence with their child upon the child's return to school.
-Failure to send a written excuse in these circumstances will result in the absence recorded as unexcused.

-k.
-Pennsylvania Agricultural Fair Act trips - as required by Section 1329(b) of the Pennsylvania Public School Code, students may be excused for participation in a project sponsored by an organization that is eligible to apply for a grant under the Pennsylvania Agricultural Fair Act, 3 P.S. §1505.
+Failure to send a written excuse in these circumstances will result in the absence recorded as unexcused. - Pennsylvania Agricultural Fair Act trips As required by Section 1329(b) of the Pennsylvania Public School Code, students may be excused for participation in a project sponsored by an organization that is eligible to apply for a grant under the Pennsylvania Agricultural Fair Act, 3 P.S. §1505. - College visitation with documentation. - 5.
+Habitually truant shall mean six (6) or more school days of unexcused absences during the current school year by a student who is of compulsory school age.